Mexico investigates missing Italians

 Mexican authorities are investigating the disappearance of three Italian men in the western state of Jalisco.

-Vicenzo Cimmino, Raffaele Russo and Antonio Russo - all from Naples - were last seen on New Year's Eve in the Tecalitlán municipality.
+Vicenzo Cimmino, Raffaele Russo and Antonio Russo - all from Naples - were last seen on 31 January in the Tecalitlán municipality.

 Some reports say the Italians went missing after being detained by police at a petrol station.